 Buying a data pipeline

-When setting out to purchase a data pipeline, start by answering two important question about your data needs:
+When setting out to purchase a data pipeline, start by answering three important question about your data needs:

 - What data sources are important for you to analyze today?